Mansion of the Governor of the National Bank of Belgium

-The Governor’s mansion is the only surviving portion of a vast complex designed for the National Bank of Belgium by architects Hendrik Beyaert and Wynand Janssens and constructed between 1860 and 1878.
-As its name suggests, the mansion was the residence of the governor of this prestigious institution.
-Fittingly, its monumental façade is bedecked with splendid decor in the eclectic style.
-The Louis XVI elements favoured by the Second Empire style have been skilfully combined with features drawn from the Italian and French Renaissance styles to remarkable effect.
-The building’s facing is crafted from Euville, Gobertange, Savonnière and Audun stone, while the majestic bays of the piano nobile, which is supported by a ground floor featuring banded rustication, are embellished with ornate sculpted details.
-The decor inside the mansion is every bit as sumptuous, as evidenced by the impressive suite of state rooms.
-While the studies are adorned with panelling and richly ornamented coffered ceilings, the rooms serving for relaxation and entertaining have elegant white-and-gold decor.
-The Ballroom is ornamented further by Joseph Stallaert’s paintings of mythological scenes, the Red Room by cherry-red silk wall coverings, and the Aubusson Room by richly upholstered furniture.
+The Governor’s Hotel is the only surviving portion of a vast complex designed for the National Bank of Belgium by architects Hendrik Beyaert and Wynand Janssens and constructed between 1860 and 1878.
+The bank’s Governor lived here until 1957.
+The prestige of the institution is mirrored in the façade’s sumptuous facing, where Euville, Gobertange, Savonnière and Audun stone come together.
+They create a delightful decorative scheme in an eclectic style combining a Louis XVI theme with Renaissance elements (both Italian and French).
+The majestic bays of the piano nobile are embellished with ornate sculpted details.
+The decor inside the residence includes an impressive suite of salons, wich serve for relaxation and entertaining and have elegant white-and-gold decor.
+The Festive Hall is ornamented further by Joseph Stallaert’s paintings of mythological scenes, the Red Salon by cherry-red silk wall coverings, and the Aubusson Salon by richly upholstered furniture.
 The building’s rare marbles, precious wood and gilded stucco made it a magnificent setting for the National Bank’s receptions.

 Rue du Bois Sauvage/Wildewoudstraat 10, Brussels